accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 <img src="https://storage.googleapis.com/accel-brain-code/Reinforcement-Learning/img/multi_agent_q_learning_and_channels_big.png" />
 <p><cite><a href="https://pdfs.semanticscholar.org/dd98/9d94613f439c05725bad958929357e365084.pdf" target="_blank">Egorov, M. (2016).
 Multi-agent deep reinforcement learning., p4.</a></cite></p>

 An important aspect of this data modeling is that by expressing each state of the multi-agent as channels, it is possible to enclose states of all the agents as **a target of convolution operation all at once**.
-By the affine transformation executed by the neural network, the state of the multi-agent can be calculated in principle.
+By the affine transformation executed by the neural network, combinations of an enormous number of states of multi-agent can be computed in principle with an allowable range of memory.

 <img src="https://storage.googleapis.com/accel-brain-code/Reinforcement-Learning/img/multi_agent_q_learning_and_cnn_model_big.png" />
 <p><cite><a href="https://pdfs.semanticscholar.org/dd98/9d94613f439c05725bad958929357e365084.pdf" target="_blank">Egorov, M. (2016).
 Multi-agent deep reinforcement learning., p4.</a></cite></p>